 She was simply willing to take her next right step- “Yes, Lord; I surrender,” even in the face of disgrace and destitution.

 Friend, are you sensing God’s nudge, but full of doubt regarding your own capabilities to comply?
 Are you questioning God’s goodness regarding your future?
 “Will He really come through, work it out, show up, help me succeed?”

 Dear one, God is for you, with you, and will help you.
 He will not call you, then walk away.

 Let the words of Gabriel be a balm to your tremulous, confused or aching heart, as they were to Mary’s that life-altering day-

 For nothing is impossible WITH God.

 What next step do you need to take with God?

 Is it a simple, “Yes, Lord,” or perhaps, “I surrender, Father?”

 Will you take some time this Christmas season to bear your heart to Jesus?
 He is faithful; He will reply, and I guarantee His answer will be gentle and non-burdensome.

-Mary didn’t have all the answers or the details mapped out, but she knew her Father, and that was good enough for her.
+Mary didn’t have all the answers or the details mapped out, and she surely knew the path ahead would include disgrace, difficulty and danger.
+But she knew her Father, and that was good enough for her.